vantage-sh/docs.vantage.sh/docs/per_unit_costs.md

 Each AWS service that you use will have its own metrics that it [sends to CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html).
 Available metrics can be found in CloudWatch or in the AWS documentation.
 For example, here are the available [EC2 instance metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html).

+### Dimensions

+[Dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension) are used to pull specific statistical data for a metric.
+Each Cloudwatch metric has it's own set of dimensions that you could choose from.

+#### Automatic Syncing

-With automated imports the metrics will be imported for the last 6 months.
+Metrics will be imported for the last 6 months.
+They will be automatically synced up on a daily basis along with cost data from other integrations.

 ### Importing from a CSV